reactjs/react-modal/docs/README.md

   */
   shouldCloseOnEsc={true}
   /*
+    Boolean indicating if the modal should restore focus to the element that had focus prior to its display.
+  */
+  shouldReturnFocusAfterClose={true}
+  /*
     String indicating the role of the modal, allowing the 'dialog' role to be applied if desired.
   */
   role="dialog"